Tryczek/PWr-UCISW/README.md

 ### Lab1: Hierarchical Design and Basic I/O

-Lab1 explores hierarchical digital circuit design with basic input/output modules like RS232_RX and Display4x7Seg on the ZL9572XL board.

 **Files:**
 - `main.vhd`: Contains the implementation of the 4-bit combinational circuit.
 - `conf.ini`: Configuration file for the CPLD setup.